nisb/smoke_test/README.md

 In the same way, one can verify the program interface itself (e.g. detect missing or incorrectly initialized controls).

+Screenshots are taken by the means of OS X (macOS).

 Dependencies: [Sikuli](http://www.sikuli.org/).

 ## How to Create a Sikuli Project?